junxit/us-congress-bills-116/bill.md

     >     - **(B)** information on the number of employees whose primary responsibilities include supporting the Officer in carrying out paragraph (9) of subsection (b).

 - **(b)** *Clerical amendment* The item relating to section 705 in section 1(b) of the Homeland Security Act of 2002 is amended to read as follows:
+  > ## § 705.
+Officer for civil rights and civil liberties

 ## § 3.
-Comptroller General review
+Comptroller general review

 Not later than 180 days after the date of the enactment of this Act, the Comptroller General of the United States shall submit to Congress a report on subsection (b)(11) of section 705 of the Homeland Security Act of 2002 (6 U.S.C.
 345), as amended by section 2.